choudharyRahul22/Angular/README.md

 -----------
 Note: Project we import for component directive .....need to stop and start again to see the changes.

-Components are directives with a template and buisness logic which can be used anywhere and any number of times.
+Components subset of directives with a template and buisness logic which can be used anywhere and any number of times.

 Note: in angular-1 we have directives
 // Custom Directive : searchResult will be normalize in html as <search-result>